 In some countries such as the UK, people use credit cards to pay for everything.
 I recently paid for a latte Macchiato at a cafe in London with a credit card.
 This is unthinkable in Germany.
 People pay with cash most of the time or a type of debit card (EC Karte) if it’s a bigger amount.
 There are an increasing number of businesses accepting credit cards but it’s still not the norm.
 Even though most Germans have credit cards, there is a certain aversion to their use.
 I suspect that most of them only use them on their travels abroad.
 Whenever I have used a credit card in Germany, I have always felt as if I was being thought of as not being particularly responsible with money.

 When we first rented a place in Germany, I remember being stunned that all the rooms were completely bare.
-I had taken it for granted that a sink and cabinets were standard parts of the kitchen.
-That is the normal practice back in most parts of the world.
+I had taken it for granted that a sink and cabinets were standard parts of a kitchen.
+That is the normal practice in most parts of the world.
 No one yanks out their kitchens when leasing out an apartment.

 In Germany, a kitchen is not part of the lease.
 It is normal practice to get neither sinks nor cabinets.You get empty rooms and have your own kitchen built in.
 This could cost upwards of 2000 Euros.